axvr/dynamock/README.md

 # Dynamock

-A Clojure library for mocking dynamically-scoped functions.
+A Clojure library for mocking functions, with included utilities for mocking HTTP requests.

 ## Installation